What You See Is What You Get! Or is it?

 Albert Einstein famously said that the fundamental question of philosophy is whether the universe is on the whole a benevolent place.
 For me, Einstein’s question comes second; the fundamental question is whether ‘what you see’ really is ‘what you get’.
 (A little later on we’ll discover that these two questions are actually related…and perhaps even inseparable.)

-‘What you see’ consists of all human experience (not just vision); ‘what you get’ is the universe as a whole, the totality of things.
+‘What you see’ consists of all human experience (not just vision, obviously); ‘what you get’ is the totality of what is.
 Is there a one-to-one relationship between that experience (extended by reason) and that totality?
-Or is there something about the totality that cannot be adequately explained in terms of our experience?
+Or is there something about the totality that cannot be adequately explained in terms of mere experience?

 If it is true that what you see is what you get, then we live in a self-contained, ontologically democratic, universe, a flat world in which everything (‘what you get’) can be explained in terms of everything else (‘what you see’).
-Proponents of this view believe that human experience, aided by the tools of reason (e.g. logic and mathematics), provides sufficient information for us to account fully for the world we live in.
+Proponents of this view believe that human experience, aided by the tools of reason (e.g. logic and mathematics), provides sufficient information for us to account fully, or nearly fully, for the world we live in.

 Let’s call these folks “WYSIWYGs”.
-Of course, they’ll admit, we do not have all the answers yet; but we are close enough that we may have confidence that our project can, at least in theory, be completed.
+Of course, they’ll admit, we do not have all the answers yet; but we are close enough that we are entitled to have confidence that our project can, at least in theory, be completed.
 We can say…

 - We know a great deal about the world but there’s always one more question to ask and answer.
 That said, we can now say that we know the world completely, at least in outline form, and we are confident that we will eventually be able to answer remaining questions using just the tools of observation and reason.